250908-NET/BrewerC/Project2.md

 - Your API should include logging with Serilog
 - Your API should include validation for any data being handled
 - Your API should include at least 50% unit test coverage
-- *Your API must implement an HTTP request to another API*
+- *Your API must implement an HTTP request to another API* 3rd party api

 ### Frontend